 A ten bedroom, eight bathroom house sleeps up to 20 people.
-The house is across the street from a lovely semi-private beach and about 1 1/2 miles from one of the best beaches in New England.
-Across the street from Black and White Beach, property is on a hill so you can hear the ocean through the trees.
+The house is short walk from a lovely semi-private beach and about 1 1/2 miles from one of the best beaches in New England.
+A short walk from Black and White Beach, property is on a hill so you can hear the ocean through the trees.
 We also have a large library with books, board games and a great place to curl up with your family and friends.The large dining room, kitchen and central courtyard as well as the small garden room off the dining room provides a lovely environment for different types of family and group activities.The formal gardens and the surrounding woods give a sense of privacy belying the close proximity to downtown Manchester and Gloucester.
 There is a small basketball court behind the house.
 Perfect for any vacation gathering.
 Located in the charming village of Manchester-by-the-sea, There are ten bedrooms in the house, two have double beds, Four have queen beds, three have two single beds and one has a single twin bad.
-There is a pool table in the basement (although it is not a finished basement) and an outdoor firepit ,perfect for a quiet evening and good conversation.
+There is an outdoor firepit ,perfect for a quiet evening and good conversation.
 All in all a lovely place to spend a memorable time with family and friends.
 A note: we do not rent out for less than a week during the summer season.

 10 bedrooms, 7 With Fireplaces, Sleeps up to 20, walking distance from beach

 Check-in: 4:00 PM

 Check-out: 11:00 AM